 lay between four and seven eggs, one per day.

-from food females must catch.
+ultimately from food females must catch.
 This takes time and the right set of

 - Weather must warm up enough to allow a good supply of flying insect food in